ArctosDB/documentation-wiki/_documentation/accessions.markdown

 ```

 **How obtained?**  This is a means of acquiring the specimens, such as
-“gift,” “salvaged,” and “purchased.”
+"gift," "salvaged," and "purchased."
 The field needs a more rigorous
 definition; several of the values in this field are really agents
-(agencies, organizations), and should be reflected in “Received From”
+(agencies, organizations), and should be reflected in "Received From"
 (below).

 **Received From** is the name of the agent who (or which) provided the